Events

 Stewards of a new wild

-Draft Remediation Concept
+Remediation Concept

 To create a safe, accessible park, the project will undertake significant ground and inland water remediation.
 The remediation approach will be developed in close coordination with CT DEEP and in accordance with state and federal cleanup requirements.
 Current strategies propose to contain and in some cases remove existing contaminants.
 Containment is expected to serve as the primary strategy, minimizing the need for transporting materials off site by barge or truck.
 This approach has the potential to reduce waste transportation and disposal to offsite landfills allowing for a more sustainable remedial process.